 - Crab (make sure it’s the real thing — not imitation)

-*Canned is fine; look for a no-BPA can and choose canned seafood in olive oil, rather than water, for the added healthy fats.
+*Canned is fine; look for a BPA-free can and choose canned seafood in olive oil, rather than water, for the rapidly absorbed fats that may be preferentially burned for fuel.

 Poultry Shopping List